 Expanding into any Asian market requires significant preparation—and not just identifying markets or potential investors.
 Once the market has been determined, companies must consider other factors that are essential to a successful expansion, including cultural nuances and ensuring top talent is hired and correctly classified.

-The latter is one of the many reasons (among others that include global talent acquisition and consulting) organizations choose to partner an International Professional Employer Organization (PEO) like Velocity Global.
+The latter is one of the many reasons (among others that include global talent acquisition and consulting) organizations choose to partner an Employer of Record (also known as International PEO) like Velocity Global.
 We leverage our experience, expertise, and global expansion capabilities in more than 185 countries to ensure all aspects of your global expansion are complaint with local requirements—no matter where your expansion takes you.

 If you’d like to learn more about global expansion opportunities in Asia, or if you’d like to discuss how International PEO can have you in new markets in as few as 48 hours, contact Velocity Global today.